O&M services performed between March 2011 and July 2022.

 Achwa (O&M) hydraulic power plant

 Located on the river Achwa, in Gulu, and known as Achwa II, the power plant belongs to ARPE Limited (Achwa River PAC Energy), a company owned by Berkely Energy, and is fitted with innovative technology that filters out river-swept waste in advance to prevent damage.
-It has an installed capacity of 42 MW and the energy it produces is sent to the national grid to supply some 35,000 people.
+It has an installed capacity of 82 MW (41 MW at each power plant) and the energy it produces is sent to the national grid to supply some 35,000 people.